bakamono353/bakamono/README.md

 # bakamono
-Bakamono is a test unity game app.
+Bakamono is a test game app of unity.